sap-tutorials/Tutorials/tutorials/hxe-ua-install-using-docker-xsa/hxe-ua-install-using-docker-xsa.md

 vi <file_name>.json
 ```

 Press `i` to start editing and use one of the following formats to create the file:

 ```
 {
 "master_password" : "<password>"
 }
 ```

 or:

 ```
 {
-"system_user_password" : "<password",
+"system_user_password" : "<password>",
 "default_tenant_system_user_password" : "<second_password>"
 }
 ```